sunfounder/arduino_starter_kit/docs/source/24_flowing_light.rst

 **Working Principle**

-When MR (pin10) is high level and OE (pin13) is low level, data is input in the rising edge of SHcp and goes to the memory register through the rising edge of STcp.
+When MR (pin10) is high level and OE (pin13) is low level, data is input in the rising edge of SHcp and goes to the storage register through the rising edge of STcp.

 * Shift Register